chalmers-hub/first-week-in-chalmers/content/docs/transport/shared-bicycle/index.md

 ![Alt text](IMG_140FF85DD9D6-1.jpeg)

-Register needs a Sweden phone number.
+Register needs a phone number in supported countries, if you cannot use your phone number, you may try using [the sim card CIRC provides](@/docs/phone/circ-sim/index.md).

 After registration, you can use the app to rent a bicycle.